Bob Cornuke

-Bob Cornuke (born 1951) is an American writer and president of the Bible Archaeology Search and Exploration Institute (BASE), which is operated from his home in Colorado Springs, Colorado.
+Robert Cornuke is an American writer and president of the Bible Archaeology Search and Exploration Institute (BASE), which is operated from his home in Colorado Springs, Colorado.
 He describes himself as a Biblical archaeologist, but has no degree or training in archaeology.

 Background and explorations

-He holds a Master of Arts in Biblical Studies and a Ph.D. in Bible and Theology, both from the unaccredited Louisiana Baptist University.
+He holds a Master of Arts in Biblical Studies and a Ph.D. in Bible and Theology, both from Louisiana Baptist University.
 He is the author of six books about his explorations.
 Cornuke uses the Bible as a literal guide for his explorations, and prioritizes it over secular and historical sources.

 James K. Hoffmeier describes him as "a former Los Angeles SWAT policeman and more recently a real estate agent" in his 2005 book Ancient Israel in Sinai: The Evidence for the Authenticity of the Wilderness Tradition.

 Cornuke claims to have discovered the anchors from the Apostle Paul’s shipwreck in Marsaskala, as described in the Bible's Book of Acts, chapter 27 — by searching the sea floor off the coast of Malta.

 He also made an expedition to Takht-i-Suleiman in Iran in July 2005 and June 2006, where he asserts that he found a rock formation approximately 400 ft long at 13120 ft elevation.
 Cornuke's search appeared on Fox News, CNN, and Good Morning America as well as others.